AjjMC/ajjgui/README.md

 Benefits:

-* SNBT standard for quick and easy creation of advanced item-based GUIs
+* SNBT standard for quick and easy creation of advanced item-based GUIs.
-* Completely in-game workflow, with the entire datapack being a black box that the mapmaker can ignore
+* Completely in-game workflow, with the entire datapack being a black box that the mapmaker can ignore.
-* Robust design, support for multiplayer, including personalized GUIs, and no interference with player inventories
+* Robust design, support for multiplayer, including personalized GUIs, and no interference with player inventories.
-* Complete documentation, in-game tutorial, and demos
+* Complete documentation, in-game tutorial, and demos.
 * 4+ years of continuous maintenance, built with the most up-to-date practices, and powering prominent maps officially featured on Minecraft Realms.

 ## Installing